Where Do We Go Now, Sweet Spouse of Mine?

 8. Manchester, N.H.

 The only New England city that repeatedly makes ‘best for vets’ lists, the experts say Manchester is a great place to settle down because there are plenty of defense contract jobs there and the city has an extremely low unemployment rate.

 And not just for the cheesesteaks (but, oh how we love the cheesesteaks!).
 The City of Brotherly Love has about 4 million residents, so you’ll find every big city amenity in Philly and you’ll find lots of federal and government contract and military skill jobs.

-There’s also no state tax on military retirement pay, very low sales tax, and many affordable housing options, which can be hard to find in New England.
+There’s also no state tax on military retirement pay, very low sales tax, and many affordable housing options, which can be hard to find in the northern East Coast.

 The area also offers military retirees local access to a VA medical center and a nearby military base, and there’s zero state tax on military retirement pay.

 Karen Francis’ husband retired recently from the Army and they’re currently planning a move to Pennsylvania.
 She explained their decision, saying, “We found a perfect house for my husband’s new photography business and Pennsylvania doesn’t tax military pensions.
 Plus it is more affordable than here in Maryland or Virginia.”